ucbnlp24/webpage/projects.md

-## INFO 259: NLP Project: Students in INFO 259 will work on a semester long NLP project on either on core NLP methods or using NLP in support of an empirical research question.
+## INFO 259: NLP Project

+Students in INFO 259 will work on a semester long NLP project on either on core NLP methods or using NLP in support of an empirical research question.
 For examples of the former, see papers published at <a href="https://www.aclweb.org/anthology/venues/acl/">ACL</a>, <a href="https://www.aclweb.org/anthology/venues/naacl/">NAACL</a> and <a href="https://www.aclweb.org/anthology/venues/emnlp/">EMNLP</a>; for examples of the latter, see workshops for <a href="https://www.aclweb.org/anthology/venues/nlpcss/">NLP and Computational Social Science</a>, <a href="https://www.aclweb.org/anthology/venues/latech/">Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature</a>, <a href="https://www.aclweb.org/anthology/venues/nlptea/">Natural Language Processing Techniques for Educational Applications</a>, <a href="https://www.aclweb.org/anthology/venues/wnut/">Noisy User-Generated Text</a>, and <a href="https://www.aclweb.org/anthology/venues/">many more</a>.

-Details of the project will be communicated on the bCourses.
+Details of the above projects will be communicated on the bCourses.